 The advantage of cultivating mycelium on agar is that we can visually see that the sponge actually grows, not bacteria or molds.
 Mycelium grown on agar is therefore used to vaccinate logs (or other substrates) in medicinal plants.

 In the industrial cultivation of mushroom biomass in the form of mycelium and priomordi, the step of growing the ferrets on the natural substrate (which may last for many months in medicinal sponges) completely omitted and the fungus preparations are made directly from the fungal biomass.
-Mycelium on agar is growing rapidly (a few days), but nutrients in the agar will soon be exhausted.
+Mycelium on agar grows rapidly (a few days), but nutrients in agar will soon be exhausted.
 Growth then stops and the resulting fungal biomass is processed.
 Mushroom biomass products have to concentrate many times, because their bulk is exhausted agar.
 While for concentrate concentrates, the concentration is an optional, rewarding process for mushroom biomass products.